mtczekajlo/Cthulhu-Roller/README.md

 # Cthulhu Roller

-**Cthulhu Roller** is a Call of Cthulhu RPG 7E dice roller bot for Discord.
+**Cthulhu Roller** is a Call of Cthulhu RPG 7e dice roller bot for Discord.

+> This is an unofficial, fan-made, open-source project, not affiliated with or endorsed by [Chaosium](https://www.chaosium.com/) or [Black Monk Games](https://blackmonk.pl/).
+Trademarks and copyrights belong to their respective owners.

 ## Installation